delabassee/odl2021-lab/step/serialization-filter-v2.md

 Serialization is the process of transforming an object graph into a bytestream.
 Appropriately the process of deserialization is the inverse, where a bytestream is converted into an object graph.

-In the '80s and '90s serialization was a difficult problem, requiring developers to write a lot of hard to read and often error-prone code.
+In the '80s and '90s serialization was a difficult problem, requiring developers to write a lot of hard-to-read and often error-prone code.
 To address this concern, serialization was implemented as a core Java feature and was vital for its rise in popularity; allowing for the easy transmission and receiving of data to and from remote processes, persisting state to disk, and communication with external services like a database.

 ### Issues with Serialization in Java